Evaluation and Selection

 • Propose to work in the department where they received their Ph.D. or currently hold postdoctoral appointments with their proposed mentor

 Applicants in the situations above should address their circumstances in their application.
-For example, an applicant who is staying in the same department due to family needs would be given full consideration.
 Norms vary widely by field in the amount of postdoctoral experience that is expected, and applicants may speak to those norms.
-Applicants who currently hold tenure-track positions in another institution are not eligible to apply
+Applicants who currently hold tenure-track positions in another institution are not eligible to apply.

 Eligibility